aazp/ll95s3/README.md

+Introduction to sequential logic circuits in VHDL, EE Dept. of Amirkabir University of Technology.
+VHDL source codes with comments are included.
-Introduction to sequential logic circuits in VHDL, EE Dept. of Amirkabir University of Technology This document is exposed to change in order to answer questions of students, so feel free to answer and correct possible problems.
+This document is exposed to change in order to answer questions of students, so feel free to ask and correct possible problems.